Hothat Dekha

 Hothat Dekha is a 2017 Bengali romantic drama film directed by Reshmi Mitra and Shahadat Hossain.
 The film was originally inspired by a poem of the same name by Tagore.
 It stars Debashree Roy, Ilias Kanchan, Deep Bhattacharya, Jannatul Sumaiya Heme, Sankar Chakraborty, Tulika Bose and Kartik Das Baul and Parthasarathi Deb.
-Jannatul Sumaiya Heme made debut with this movie.
+Jannatul Sumaiya Heme made a debut with this movie.
 The music of the film was composed by Raja Narayan Deb.
 The film was shot in Chittagong.